tigerabrodi/kafka-kinesis-notes/README.md

 **Go Directly to Firehose When:** Your primary goal is the straightforward delivery of data to AWS storage services, and you don't need complex processing or multiple consumers for the same data stream.

 **Use Kinesis Streams Before Firehose When:** You require advanced processing, need to manage data sharding and partitioning explicitly, or have multiple applications consuming the same data stream in different ways.

+## Data Analytics

+AWS Kinesis Analytics is a part of the Kinesis suite that allows you to perform real-time analytics on streaming data using standard SQL queries.
+Think of it as a powerful analytics tool that can read data from a flowing river (stream of data) and make sense of it on the fly, without needing to store it first.

+Certainly, let's delve into AWS Kinesis Analytics, breaking it down to understand its components, functionality, and how it fits into the data streaming and processing landscape.

+**AWS Kinesis Analytics: An Overview**

+AWS Kinesis Analytics is a part of the Kinesis suite that allows you to perform real-time analytics on streaming data using standard SQL queries.
+Think of it as a powerful analytics tool that can read data from a flowing river (stream of data) and make sense of it on the fly, without needing to store it first.

+1. **Data Source:**

+   - Kinesis Analytics can take data directly from Kinesis Streams or Kinesis Firehose.
+This setup allows you to analyze streaming data in real-time as it flows through the Kinesis ecosystem.
+   - The data can be anything that you're streaming – logs, IoT device data, financial transactions, social media feeds, etc.

+2. **Real-Time Analytics with SQL:**

+   - The core of Kinesis Analytics is its ability to run SQL queries on streaming data.
+You don’t need to learn new programming languages or processing frameworks.
+If you know SQL, you can write analytical queries to process your data in real-time.
+   - These queries can range from simple data transformations and aggregations to more complex analytical functions.

+3. **Analytics Application:**

+   - You create an analytics application in the Kinesis Analytics service.
+This application contains the SQL code that processes the incoming streaming data.
+   - The application reads data from the source, processes it using your SQL queries, and then outputs the results to a specified destination.

+4. **In-Application Stream:**

+   - Within the analytics application, there's a concept of an in-application stream.
+This is where the raw input data is transformed, enriched, or analyzed based on your SQL queries.
+   - It acts as a kind of buffer and workspace for your real-time data analysis.

+5. **Destination:**
+   - The results of your analytics can be sent to various destinations for further use or permanent storage.
+These destinations can include AWS services like Amazon S3, Redshift, Elasticsearch, or even back to a Kinesis Stream or Firehose.
+   - This flexibility allows you to integrate real-time analytics into broader data processing workflows.